 - Communicating the termination clearly and professionally.

-- Offering a documented record that can be consulted in the future should any disagreements occur.
+- Offering a documented record for future reference should any disagreements occur.

 - Outlining any necessary steps or actions required post-termination.